apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**USDA, FDA and CDC Share Update on HPAI Detections in Dairy Cattle**
+**Tupperware warns it could go out of business over liquidity problems**

-You can read more about it [here](https://www.aphis.usda.gov/aphis/newsroom/news/sa_by_date/sa-2024/hpai-dairy-cattle-update).
+You can read more about it [here](https://nypost.com/2024/03/29/business/tupperware-warns-it-could-go-out-of-business-amid-liquidity-problems/).

 ## Requirements
 - Python 3.8